-Custom Projections: Once you enter your scoring system(s) into MyGuru, you'll get customize projections for the preseason, and we update them at least twice a week (early in the week and later in the week) online, which will also update all projections for all our tools.
+- Custom Offensive and IDP Projections: Once you enter a team into MyGuru, you'll get customize projections for the preseason, and we update them at least twice a week (early in the week and later in the week) online, which will also update all projections for all our tools.
 We’ll generally update projections early and late in the week (typically late Monday night and Friday afternoon).

-The Stock Watch: If you’re looking to read one main article each week to keep up with all the preseason action, this is it.
+- The Stock Watch: If you’re looking to read one main article each week to keep up with all the preseason action, this is it.
 This in-depth article will detail which players’ (offensive and defensive) stock is rising and which players’ stock is falling at the time of publication, with detailed reasons why.
-This feature is produced twice a week starting in late July, so you’ll always know who’s on the rise and decline.
-For example, if you want to get a complete overview of all the happenings of a given preseason week, simply check here and everything you need to know will be included.
+This feature is produced twice a week (and often daily) starting in late July, so you’ll always know who’s on the rise and decline.

 Updated Weekly (or more frequently):

 - Exhibition Game Reviews: Extensive reviews of all the exhibition games, with everything you should know about them.
 There’s no need for your to research what happened in these games; we’ll have it all covered with our game reviews.

 - 2014 Draft Plan: In perhaps our most popular preseason fantasy football strategy article, Publisher John Hansen takes a look at the talent at each position and all the trends we’re seeing in the hundreds of drafts we observe to give you a definitive plan of action for your 2014 draft.
 What positions do you need to address early?
 Which can you hold off on?
 Should you take your TE early?
 It’s all covered here position-by-position, round-by-round, and pick-by-pick.
 Constantly updated throughout the preseason and covers all the current trends and more.